 Although there are no set requirements, most employer-sponsored health insurance ends on the day you stop working or at the end of the month in which you work your last day.
-Employers set the guidelines for when health coverage ends after an employee resigns or is terminated.
+Employers set the guidelines for when employer-sponsored health coverage ends once you resign or are terminated.

 To figure out your employer’s policies, talk with your human resources department.
 You might also be able to find details on health insurance expiration in your benefits documentation.

-You might find answers to your health insurance expiration questions in an employee handbook, intranet, or web-based employee portal.
+You might find answers to your health insurance expiration questions in an employee handbook or web-based employee portal.

 For example, say you plan to leave your job on August 1.
 You talk with your human resources representative and they explain that your company terminates health insurance at the end of the month of the employee’s last day.
-This means your last day of coverage will be August 31, and you will no longer be covered on September 1.
+This means your last day of coverage could be August 31 (if you don't take action), which means you would no longer be covered on September 1.

 Health Insurance Options After Leaving a Job

-Losing employer-sponsored health coverage after leaving a job might have you feeling worried about your future.
-The good news is most people have access to several options to help get health insurance if they don’t have access to another employer-sponsored plan.
+Losing employer-sponsored health coverage after leaving a job might have you worried.
+The good news is most people have access to several options to get health insurance, even if they don’t have access to another employer-sponsored plan.